swojtasiak/jsrdbg/README.md

 ## Remote client

-nside 'jrdb' directory, there is a simple remote debugger client available.
+Inside 'jrdb' directory, there is a simple remote debugger client available.
 It was designed and implemented having gdb in mind, so it's quite similar to the gdb, but only a small subset of all gdb commands is implemented for now.